cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 to use the default values ​​or specify new ones.

 To save and open task click on `Submit & Open` button.
-Also you can click on `Submit & Continue` button for creating several tasks in sequence.
+Also you can click on `Submit & Continue` button to create next tasks in sequence to this one.
-Then, the created tasks will be displayed on a [tasks page](/docs/manual/basics/tasks-page/).
+Then the created tasks will be displayed on the [tasks page](/docs/manual/basics/tasks-page/).